onurcangnc/ctf_writeups/TryHackMe/Kibana/Kibana.md

 - https://github.com/LandGrey/CVE-2019-7609
 - https://github.com/mpgn/CVE-2019-7609

-For the exploitation phase we have two ways to compromise the target.
+For the exploitation phase we have two manual ways to compromise the target.
+Besides, you can also use automated approach by using `Metasploit Framework`

-- Manual payload execution on
+- Manual exploitation on `Timelion` data visualiser script executor.
+- Customized script execution.
+- Metasploit Framework: `linux/http/kibana_timelion_prototype_pollution_rce` module.

 ### Manual Exploitation - 1

 After a couple of research process, I discovered the vulnerability itself which is **Prototype Pollusion** on **Timelion** feature of the **Kibana** - ElasticSearch supported and opensource data visualization platform.